Turtle Creek Park Home Sold by Douglas Newby

-O’Neil Ford was brilliant when it came to selecting sites for the homes he designed.
-Here, O’Neil Ford selected the top of the hill in Turtle Creek Park, alongside Rock Creek.
+O’Neil Ford and Arch Swank were brilliant when it came to selecting sites for the homes they designed.
+Here, O’Neil Ford and Arch Swank selected the top of the hill in Turtle Creek Park, alongside Rock Creek.
 This site enjoyed splendid views of the forested Rock Creek as it makes its way down to join Turtle Creek.

 Elevated rooms of multi-paned windows and doors